Case Study

 A Scalable Knowledge System, Not a Static Tool

-Beyond surface-level UX, the system was designed to support:
+Beyond the interface, the system was designed to support:

 • Clear navigation across Customers, Conversations, Topics, FAQs, and Tools